 Get started with cryptocurrencies

-A step by step guide to get started with Bitcoin & cryptocurrency
+Step by step guide for Bitcoin & cryptocurrencies

 Decide which cryptocurrency

 When you have decided to buy Example cryptocurrency, you need to figure out where you can buy it.
 The absolute most common way to buy cryptocurrencies is through an exchange.
 Some exchanges lets their users trade Fiat (what is Fiat) to crypto straight away, but definitely not all.
 So sometimes you need to use a service/exchange like Coinbase, Localbitcoin, etc to buy Bitcoin, Ethereum, Litecoin, etc and then send them to the exchange that trades Example crypto.